pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-6346.md

 <a href="#heading--Enhanced-MIB-support-for-Windows-OS-images"><h3 id="heading--Enhanced-MIB-support-for-Windows-OS-images">Enhanced MIB support for Windows OS images</h3></a>

+The [procedure](https://maas.io/docs/how-to-create-custom-images#heading--custom-windows-images) for creating custom Windows OS images has been thoroughly updated and verified.

 <a href="#heading--openapi-support"><h3 id="heading--openapi-support">Shifting the MAAS API documentation to OpenAPI standards</h3></a>

 MAAS API User want to experience the MAAS API in a more standard way, along the lines of the OpenAPI definition.
 MAAS 3.3 begins this process by providing most of the MAAS API functionality in a discover-able form.
 You should now be able to easily retrieve human-readable service documentation and API definitions using standard methods.
 Consult [the API documentation](https://maas.io/docs/api) for details.